kevlar-kt/kevlar/docs/index.md

 Under the hood, each package will call its implementations and run those checks against the operative system/current app, but you'll eventually get an `Attestation` back, so you only have to check whether it is clear or not.

 ## Use Cases
-Common use cases for security environment checks are applications managing sensitive resources, such as in-app purchases and subscriptions, costly server-side resources or APIs, financial transactions, and anything that has a value that gets managed through your app/client.
+Common use cases for security environment checks are applications managing sensitive resources, such as in-app purchases and subscriptions, valuable server-side resources or APIs, financial transactions, and anything that has a value that gets managed through your app/client.

-Ideally, you should request an attestation whenever your client wants to verify the status of the security environment before proceeding with the action that has value.
+Ideally, you should request an attestation whenever your client wants to verify the status of the security environment before proceeding with the high-value action.

-Kevlar is a sort of guard statement for those actions.
+Kevlar is a sort of guard statement for those actions, which should decrease the probability of an attacker successfully breaking your application's high-value transaction.

 ## Accuracy